xnvme/xnvme/docs/background/backends/upcie/cplane.md

 `xnvme_mem_unmap()` or with the connection.

-A host-driven GPU client can also ask for a queue whose completion queue alone lies in a region it registered, which is what `XNVME_QUEUE_P2P_CQ_MIRROR` needs: the submission queue and the PRP scratch stay in the server's heap and the controller completes beside the client's data.
+A host-driven GPU client can also ask for a queue whose completion queue alone lies in a region it registered, which is what `XNVME_QUEUE_P2P_CQ_MIRROR` needs, and a GPU-issuing client asks the same way for `XNVME_QUEUE_SQ_HOSTMEM`: the submission queue and the PRP scratch stay in the server's heap and the controller completes beside the client's data.
 The server resolves the offset through the registration as it does for a queue the GPU issues on, and the allocation it returns names a completion queue in its heap that the controller